Young Persons Service And Sexual Health Contact

 Vaccinations And Immunisations

 It is important that your children are fully immunised against all the childhood diseases.
 If you have any questions about these immunisations your doctor or health visitor can give you advice.
-Children’s vaccinations are carried out on Wednesday morning between 8.00am - 11.30am.
+Children’s vaccinations are carried out on Wednesday morning between 8.00am to 11.30am.

 Are you up to date with your tetanus and polio immunisation?